 It’s really not the SPF number that matters—the real secret to protecting your skin from harmful UV rays is to reapply sunscreen often and generously.
 Another must is finding a sunscreen that you like the feel and weight of, one that you will commit to using faithfully and will apply with a heavy hand.
 (Actress Sofia Vergara swears by this lightweight one to keep her skin youthful-looking and beautiful.)

-6. “I don’t get facials because I hear they’ll cause my skin to break out afterwards.”
+6. “I don’t get facials because I hear they’ll cause my skin to break out afterward.”

 Not true.
 If you are getting a professional facial appropriate for your skin type it should not encourage breakouts.
 However, there is one exception.
 Sometimes people with many clogged pores and blemishes can experience a slight post-facial purging effect due to manual extractions.
 This is actually considered to be a good thing because it’s Mother Nature’s way of clearing out the pore once and for all.
 An experienced esthetician can best determine if this will happen.
 Read 10 benefits of getting a facial.

 7. “I always tell my teenage daughter not to eat greasy foods since this causes acne.”

 Not true.
 Many people have heard this from time to time, but there is no evidence that foods like french fries increase breakouts.
 Greasy foods aren’t healthy food choices, but they shouldn’t cause breakouts.
 If you’re prone to breakouts, there is one food group you should try to avoid, and that’s dairy.
 Specifically, chin and jawline breakouts are commonly linked to the consumption of dairy products.
 Read more about why dairy can cause acne.